PyLabRobot/pylabrobot/docs/pylabrobot.liquid_handling.backends.rst

 pylabrobot.liquid_handling.backends package
 ===========================================

 Backends are used to communicate with liquid handling devices on a low level.
-This can be useful when you want to have very low level control over the liquid handling device or want to use a feature that is not yet implemented in the front end.
+Using them directly can be useful when you want to have very low level control over the liquid handling device or want to use a feature that is not yet implemented in the front end.

 Abstract
 --------